 Tencel ( Lyocell) – Tencel is the trademark brand name of Lyocell supplied by the Lenzing Group.
-The Lenzing group is a market leader in the production of botanic fibres.
-Lyocell is a man-made fibre produced from wood pulp ( cellulose, often from the eucalyptus tree which is a rapid growing renewable source) with a low environmental impact.
-The production of Tencel is a closed loop process, the solvent is non-toxic and can be recycled.
+The Lenzing Group is a market leader in the production of botanic fibre.
+Lyocell is a man-made fibre produced from wood pulp ( cellulose, often from the eucalyptus tree which is a rapidly growing renewable source) with a low environmental impact.
+The production of Tencel is a closed-loop process, the solvent is non-toxic and can be recycled.
 More info can be found at lenzing.com

-Recycled fibres – A recycled fibre is made from an existing source, this can either be pre or post consumer.
-Recycling fibres, reduces the need to create new virgin fibres thus reducing textile waste.
+Recycled fibre– A recycled fibre is made from an existing source, this can either be pre or post-consumer.
+Recycling fibre reduces the need to create new virgin fibre thus reducing textile waste.
 This season, look out for recycled cotton, polyester and linen in the Scotch & Soda collection.